Course Options and TTT Rules

 No drafting outside of your own team (if riders on the course try to join your group, politely ask them to drop off).

-No aero gear (i.e., no aero bars, helmets or wheels deeper than 33 mm).
+No aero gear (i.e., no aero bars, helmets or solid wheels).

 Most riders in today's road cycling culture ride with a club or small group of friends on a regular basis.
 Being able to compete with their riding mates in a team time trial is something that should appeal to many.
 The advantages of this type of event are several.
 Speeds are reduced, riders are in small groups, and they are familiar with communicating on the fly with one another while riding.